Don’t Be a Griswold This Christmas

 Check Every Bulb

 Rusty drew the short straw to be tasked with checking every bulb of the 25,000 lights Clark put up.
-The job could’ve been a lot easier with a Christmas light tester.
 Of course, Clark could learn how to store his Christmas tree lights so they weren’t all balled up by following these Christmas light storage tips.

 We’ve covered Clark’s issues with the attic already but he finds it provides an oasis during the insanity of Christmas.
 He finds it a little cold when he first gets up there and he could take the time to learn how to seal attic air leaks and how to save some money by insulating the attic so he won’t be so dependent on a Christmas bonus.
 Maybe some day he could turn the attic into one of these 13 unexpectedly adorable attic spaces.